My unforgettable Experience in Nepal

 Holy land

 Muktinath is a place with a bumpy dirt road, scattered ugly buildings, and umpteen little women trying to sell rugs and strings.
 To the pilgrims visiting the famous Hindu temple.
-We walk up in the morning, over the endless stairs, sadhoes on the side.
+We walk up in the morning, over the endless stairs, sadhus on the side.
 Hindu?
 A Buddhist monastery.
-Behind glass three large statues.
-The meditating Buddha, the Buddhist equivalent of Shiva and the founder of Kathmandu.
+Behind the glass, three large statues.
+The meditating Buddha, the Buddhist equivalent of Shiva, and the founder of Kathmandu.
 The god who saw in the lake that occupied the valley a light, drained it, and caused on the top of the hill where it was a temple complex.
 Beautiful, those stories.
-Around the central Hindu temple it’s busy.
-Behind it a row of water jets that bring luck.
-In front two icecold bathes, you step into when you’re really tough, or very pious.
-An aged gentleman tries, after the row of jets.
+Around the central Hindu temple, it’s busy.
+Behind it is a row of water jets that bring luck.
+In front of two ice-cold baths, you step into when you’re really tough, or very pious.
+An aged gentleman tries after the row of jets.
 But fails.
-We walk away, to an immens Buddha, looking out over the valley.
+We walk away to an immense Buddha, looking out over the valley.

 Back down the stairs.
-A man, small, old, carries his tiny looking wife upstairs.
+A man, small and old, carries his tiny-looking wife upstairs.

 Coffee in town, on the shaky wooden stools of the Bob Marley café.
-With are stuff we leave for Kagbeni.
+With our stuff, we leave for Kagbeni.
 A group of women climbs back from the next village, Jharkot.
 White plastered houses and a Buddhist monastery.
-On the roof two golden deer, peace, and a shield, symbol of sublime power.
-We’re allowed to go in, and up.
-Behind a small door eight or so richly adorned lama’s recite texts.
-Two beat slowly on standing drums, the singing now and then interrupted with symbals.
-Once a year they focus on this, to read all the books they have.
+On the roof, two golden deer, peace, and a shield, symbol of sublime power.
+We’re allowed to go in and up.
+Behind a small door, eight or so richly adorned lamas recite texts.
+Two beat slowly on standing drums, the singing now and then interrupted with symbols.
+Once a year, they focus on this, to read all the books they have.
 For the happiness of everybody.

-The village is surrounded by trees, but then we find our way through an enormous, valley, dry to the bone.
+The village is surrounded by trees, but then we find our way through an enormous valley, dry to the bone.
 A river deep in the canyon.
-Kagbeni on a crossing, a small town, that brings you back ages.
+Kagbeni is a crossing, a small town, that brings you back ages.
 Till, in the alley, you have to step aside for a motorbike.

 November 3